DDorj/test/CART_CATEGORY_MONGOLIAN.md

 **Pages**: Cart + Category Filters
 **Quality**: Professional & Natural

-Your Ayanga Store cart and category filters are now fully in Mongolian! 🇲🇳
+Your Tech Store cart and category filters are now fully in Mongolian! 🇲🇳

 **Test it:**
 - Cart: http://localhost:3000/cart